Virgil Brennan: Malta

-On 20 April 1942, Brennan added a further two aircraft to his tally when he destroyed a Messerschmitt Bf 109, before bringing down a Junkers Ju 88 later that day.
-Praised as "a most determined and courageous pilot", Brennan was subsequently recommended for the Distinguished Flying Medal.
+Brennan added a further two aircraft to his tally on 20 April 1942 when he destroyed a Messerschmitt Bf 109, before bringing down a Junkers Ju 88 later that day.
+Praised as "a most determined and courageous pilot", Brennan was recommended for the Distinguished Flying Medal.
 The announcement and accompanying citation for the award was published in a supplement to the London Gazette on 22 May 1942, reading: